Open documents in TextEdit on Mac

 Select the document, then click Open.

 If your document is stored in iCloud Drive, you can select TextEdit in the iCloud section of the sidebar, then double-click your document.
-See Store your desktop and documents in iCloud Drive.
+See Use iCloud Drive to store documents.

 To see the default formatting of an HTML or RTF file, choose TextEdit > Preferences, then click Open and Save.
 For information about viewing RTF formatting, see View the RTF directives in RTF files.

-When you use Dark Mode on your Mac, you can display documents in TextEdit with a light or dark background.
+When you use Dark Mode, you can display documents in TextEdit with a light or dark background.
 In TextEdit, choose View > Use Dark Background for Windows (a checkmark indicates the dark background is being used); to turn it off, choose the command again (the checkmark is removed).
 When you view documents in TextEdit using the dark background, some text and background colors may be displayed differently on the screen to ensure the contents of the document are legible.

 Change the document format